Ride (Cary Brothers song)

 "Ride" is a song from Cary Brothers' album Who You Are.

 Overview

-Released on March 25, 2008, the song has gained great success in mainstream and was released in 2008 as a single with a remix and a new music video by Dutch DJ Tiësto.
+Released on March 25, 2008, the song has gained great success in the mainstream and was released in 2008 as a single with a remix and a new music video by Dutch DJ Tiësto.
 Brothers performed "Ride" alongside Tiësto at the Bonnaroo Music and Arts Festival to promote each other's tours.

 The remix charted 48 in the first week on the Billboard Hot Dance Club Play and it has reached 45 since then.

 The remix was included as the opening track in Tiësto's Club Life on Radio 538 as well as on the podcast and on Tiësto's In Search of Sunrise 7: Asia compilation.